cysouw/graphicalgrammar/text/english.md

 ### Adams (1892) *The elements of the English language*

+new edition from 1868: https://archive.org/details/elementsofenglis00adamuoft/page/n5/mode/2up, no tables!

-very short discussion of syntax with two tables, p.224-225.
+Revision by Davis in 1892: very short discussion of syntax with two tables, p.224-225 in the style of Morell.
 This version is the 24th edition, book originally from mid century. https://archive.org/details/dli.ernet.242998/

 ### Dale (1897) *The teaching of the mother tongue in Germany*